Metal Search

 Wavelength-Dispersive (WDXRF)

-A wavelength-dispersive XRF instrument can be either sequential, simultaneous, or a combination of both.
-The sequential WDXRF analyzes only one element at a time, while the simultaneous WDXRF can measure all elements at the same time; however, it requires separate measurement channels for each element.
+A wavelength-dispersive XRF instrument can be either sequential, simultaneous, or a combination of both for elemental analysis.
+The sequential WDXRF analyzes only one element at a time, while the simultaneous WDXRF can measure all elements at the same time; however, it requires separate measurement channels for each element to ensure accurate elemental analysis.

 Reading XRF Results

-Understanding XRF spectrometry results is the key to the correct analysis.
-The XRF spectrometer displays the number of x-rays counted on the y-axis and the x-ray energy on the x-axis as shown below.
+Understanding X-ray fluorescence spectrometry results is the key to the correct elemental analysis.
+The XRF spectrometer displays the number of X-rays counted on the y-axis and the X-ray energy on the x-axis, as shown below.

 Reading XRF Results Chart

 If the analyzer reads only a few spectrums of a specific element, it indicates a low concentration in the sample and vice versa.
-An ideal XRF device with high sensitivity and a high count rate ensures high precision and fast measurement.
+An ideal XRF device with high sensitivity and a high count rate ensures high precision and fast measurement of elemental composition.

 When it comes to quantification, modern spectrometers can calculate results from several parts per million to one part per million.
-For a quantitative test, you have to mix pulverized solids and sample liquid into a pressed pallet or fused bead for analysis inside benchtop analyzers.
-This will take a few more minutes than the handheld device but will produce more accuracy.
+For quantitative analysis, you have to mix pulverized solids and sample liquid into a pressed pallet or fused bead for testing inside benchtop analyzers.
+This will take a few more minutes than the handheld device but will produce more accuracy in determining elemental composition.
 However, correct calibration is necessary to compensate for the matrix effects for high accuracy.

 Unique Applications of XRF Analyzers

 XRF technology is useful for delivering qualitative data and analyzing different materials, along with their concentrations, present within a sample.
-The sample to be analyzed should be representative of the material to be analyzed and should have the same uniform concentration of elements throughout (homogeneous).
+The sample for qualitative analysis should be representative of the material to be analyzed and should have the same uniform concentration of elements throughout (homogeneous).

 XRF analyzers are available in different sizes, starting from handheld portable guns to high-performance benchtop analyzers.
 Depending on the type, XRF analyzers can be used in the following industries: